Tseshaht Tiic̓kin Logo

 Tiic̓kin (teets-kin thunderbird) and his whale hunting allies’ ḥeʔiƛiik (heh-e-etleek Lightning Serpents)

 In the remote peaks lived Tiic̓kin.
 He was a huge man, who put on birdlike outfit to hunt whales.
 The flapping of Tiic̓kin wings caused thunder and the flicking of his tongue brought lightning.
 Few had the fortune to encounter him; they more often met his “dogs”, the Ḥeʔiƛiik (Feathered Serpents).
 Lightning was also made by Ḥeʔiƛiik sometimes one can see evidence by seeing Ḥeʔiƛiik strike a tree and wrapping himself around it.
 A scale from Ḥeʔiƛiik was an extremely potent charm.
-Tseshaht once used pebbles from the western shores of Barkley Sound, our oral traditions tell us these hailstones also come from Tiic̓kin.
+Tseshaht once used pebbles from the western shores of Barkley Sound, our oral traditions tell us these hailstones also come from Tiic̓kin creatively represented by George in drawing as squiggly lines.

 The first great whale hunter